kotor-speedruns/kotor-speedruns.github.io/kotor2/Techniques/Save Buffering.md

 ## Uses

 Save Buffers are used in all glitched speedruns to perform important skips, which will be listed here later.

+## Avoiding Buffering Pitfalls

+Note that KotOR II does not suffer from the same Quick Save memory leak that KotOR I does, so you do not need to monitor memory usage during a KotOR II speedrun.

+### Fade In Never Stops

+If you begin a Save Buffer and move past the trigger, but the fade-in doesn't stop, you most likely [Save Teleported](<Save Teleporting>) over the trigger.
+This skips the trigger with the important difference that *the trigger is still active*.
+If you are going to pass by that area again, you will need to buffer the trigger again when you return.
+If you won't revisit that area, you can continue without worrying.

+### Missing a Save Buffer

+If you miss a Save Buffer, you can Quick Load after the trigger executes to go back and skip the trigger.
+This is sometimes necessary or helpful; other times it's better to just continue, even if you miss the Save Buffer.
+In other cases, it may be faster to use the T(r)ask Manager to kill the program, then reload the game and load the Quick Save.

+### Late Game Buffers

+As you progress in the game, Quick Saves take longer and longer to complete.
+While this has beneficial effects, such as [Save Teleporting](<Save Teleporting>), it also makes Save Buffers much more difficult to perform.
+With a large enough save file, the window for canceling the trigger can be partly or entirely skipped by the Save screen.
+For any Save Buffer that is essential, disabling V-Sync will increase the frame rate of the game and thus decrease the time it takes to Quick Save, making late-game buffers much easier to perform.

 ## Related Glitches